310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 [^13]: The word Tetora uses for “leader” is <em>hatagashira</em> (旗頭), which is also a word related to an Okinawan festive event.
 [^14]: These lines of dialogue are referring to the events that happened in <a href="/meteor_impact" target="_blank">Meteor Impact</a>, the story that shows how Kanata was subjugated as an Eccentric.
 [^15]: The word Eichi uses for “mystical” is <em>shinpi-teki</em>, which is the same word used in Ryusei Blue's catchphrase, “mark of mystery” <em>shinpi</em>.
+[^16]: The word used here for “childish” is <em>kodomo-damashi</em>, lit. things that can only deceive children.
+It's a word sometimes used in Enstars stories in reference to tokusatsu shows (typically translated to “kiddie stuff” or something similar).
+[^17]: Chiaki says <em>gomen</em> here, a more polite/softer way to say "sorry" compared to <em>suman</em> (the usual way Chiaki apologizes).
+Chiaki tends to do this more often when he's more weak-hearted, such as in <a href="/sweet_halloween" target="_blank">Sweet Halloween</a>.